Skip to main content

 3. Specify any filters and also how you want to sort it.

-4. Set the row limit.
-Consider how many rows of data you need to build your dashboard widgets.
+1. Consider how many rows of data you need to build your dashboard widgets.

 Schedule automatic refreshes of your BigQuery dataset

-By default, all the analysis you do in Connect Sheets remains unchanged until you decide to refresh it โ€“ even if that data changes in BigQuery.
-Set scheduled data refreshes by hour, day, week or month.
+By default, all the analyses you do in Connect Sheets remain unchanged until you decide to refresh them, even if that data changes in BigQuery.
+To schedule automatic data refresh every hour, day, week, or month, follow these steps:

 1. Click Refresh options from the preview sheet.